 - Disconnect the speaker(s) from the amplifier's speaker output connectors. - 2) Turn off all processing (bass/treble, loudness, EQ, etc.) on the source unit, processors (if used) and amplifier.
-Set fader control to center position and subwoofer level control to 3/4 of maximum (if used to feed the M700/5). - Turn all three "Input Sens." controls all the way down. - 4) Set the source unit volume to 3/4 of full volume.
-This will allow for reasonable gain overlap with moderate clipping at full volume. - 5) Using the chart on this page, determine the target voltage for input sensitivity adjustment according to the nominal impedance of the speaker system connected to the amplifier outputs.

-- 6) Verify that you have disconnected the speakers before proceeding.
-Play a track with an appropriate sine wave (within the frequency range to be amplified by the channel you are adjusting) at 3/4 source unit volume. - 7) Connect the AC voltmeter to the speaker output connectors of the amplifier.
+Set fader control to center position and subwoofer level control to 3/4 of maximum (if used to feed the M400/4). - 3) Turn both "Input Sens." controls all the way down. - 4) Set the source unit volume to 3/4 of full volume.
+This will allow for reasonable gain overlap with moderate clipping at full volume. - 5) Using the chart on this page, determine the target voltage for input sensitivity adjustment according to the nominal impedance of the speaker system connected to the amplifier outputs. - 6) Verify that you have disconnected the speakers before proceeding.
+Play a track with an appropriate sine wave (within the frequency range to be amplified by the M400/4) at 3/4 source unit volume. - 7) Connect the AC voltmeter to the speaker output connectors of the amplifier.
 If the channel pair is operating in stereo, it is only necessary to measure one channel.
-If bridged, make sure you test the voltage at the correct connectors (L+ and R-). - 8) Increase the "Input Sens." control until the target voltage is observed with the voltmeter. - 9) Once you have adjusted each channel sectio of the M700/5 to its maximum low-distortion output level, reconnect the speaker(s).
+If bridged, make sure you test the voltage at the correct connectors (L+ and R-). - 8) Increase the "Input Sens." control until the target voltage is observed with the voltmeter.

+9) Once you have adjusted the M400/4 to its maximum low-distortion output level, reconnect the speaker(s).
 The "Input Sens." controls can now be adjusted downward if the amplifier requires attenuation to achieve the desired system balance.